biraj21/queen-js/README.md

     cd queen-js
     ```

-3. Install dependencies:
+3. Start the server:

     ```
-    npm install
-    ```

-4. Start the server:

-    ```
     npm run dev
     ```

-5. Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to access the example.
+4. Open your web browser and navigate to [http://localhost:3000](http://localhost:3000) to access the example.

 The server will serve the `public/index.html` file on the root route (`GET /`).
 The `index.html` file contains two forms for testing various endpoints provided by Queen.js:
 - One form is for uploading files.